xR4YM0ND/Aged/Known_Bugs.md

 ### EnvironmentZ
 - **[Idea]** Armor that saves Water Level \(for hot biomes)
 - **[Idea]** In the desert water drys out \(sandstone cracks)
+- New update -> default datapack is everything "replace": true,

 ### OPAC
 - Doors / Fencegates only open when empty handed, when functional item in hand it doesnt work